The Affordable Care Act's Fate Is In Flux But 2021 Health Plan Prices Are Stable

 It could also just be normal first-year jitters.

-"It's Year One.
+"It's Year 1.
 As with any market entry strategy, people are pretty conservative," said Michael Marchand, chief marketing officer of the Washington Health Benefit Exchange.

 KHN (Kaiser Health News) is a nonprofit news service covering health issues.
 It is an editorially independent program of KFF (Kaiser Family Foundation) that is not affiliated with Kaiser Permanente.